-^{5.} The Star, 22.4.1983, p.
+5. The Star, 22.4.1983, p.
 7.

-of temples who are holding important posts in Malaysian Indian Congress party (M.I.C.) at branch and state levels.
+The author also came across some of the committee members of temples who are holding important posts in Malaysian Indian Congress party (N.I.C.) at branch and state levels.
 This is mainly because the temple is the center of activity in a specified area and its management committee are well-known to the public in terms of leadership and responsibility.
 With so much assets in their favour, these people could easily get support from the community.

-and political parties will eventually confuse themselves with their roles.
+Individuals holding dual positions in temple committees and political parties will eventually confuse themselves with their roles.
 Both their roles will influence and be influenced by one another whenever they make a decision.
-So it can be seen that most of the religious decisions are slightly inclined politically.
+So it can be seen that most of the religious decisions are slightly inclined Politically.

 Besides being a place of religious and social importance, temples have indirectly changed to a more political outlook.

-Individuals who had built the temple themselves also pursue their political ambitions as a personal interest.
+Individuals who had built the temple themselves also pursue their Political ambitions as a personal interest.
 The problem comes when they had achieved their political aim, they neglect the temple which is then left deserted.